CloudCasa Pro Restore Guide

 Within a few minutes, the cluster state should change to Active in the Configuration tab.
 If it doesn’t, verify that the agent pod has started in the cloudcasa-io namespace, and that your network configuration allows outgoing TCP connections from your cluster to the CloudCasa service (agent.cloudcasa.io) on port 443.

-Step 3 - Choose a recovery point
+Step 3 - Choose a cluster and recovery point to restore from

 See also